Olly Stephens: Teen remembered on first anniversary of death

 Olly Stephens was attacked after being lured to a field in Emmer Green, Reading on 3 January 2021.

-Speaking ahead of a service to mark a year since his death, Stuart and Amanda Stephens said they wanted to "bring everybody together" in his memory.
+Stuart and Amanda Stephens said they wanted to "bring everybody together" in their son's memory, by holding a service to mark a year since his death.

 Two boys, aged 14, were found guilty of Olly's murder in September.

-A service to remember his life is due to be held at St Barnabas Church in Emmer Green at 15:00 GMT.
+More than 300 people attended the service, held at St Barnabas Church in Emmer Green.

-It will be led by the Bishop of Reading, the Right Reverend Olivia Graham, and will be attended by invited family and friends, with members of the public able to listen on loudspeakers outside the church.
+Bishop of Reading, the Right Reverend Olivia Graham, led proceedings and was joined by Olly's family and friends, as well as members of the public who were able to listen on loudspeakers outside the church.

 Mrs Stephens said the past year had been a "living nightmare".